citp/privacy-policy-historical/x/x-/x-c/x-cart.com.md

 ## Our Disclosure of Your Information

 We do not sell or rent Your personal information to third parties for their marketing purposes without Your explicit consent.
-We may disclose personal information to respond to legal requirements, enforce our policies, respond to claims that a listing or other content violates other's rights, or protect anyone's rights, property, or safety.
+We may disclose personal information to respond to legal requirements, enforce our policies, respond to claims that a content violates other's rights, or protect anyone's rights, property, or safety.
 We may also share personal information with:

   * service providers who help with our business operations and assist in the delivery of Products or Services to our users.
 These service providers are under confidentiality agreements with us;
   * law enforcement or other government officials in order to investigate, prevent, or take action regarding illegal activities, suspected fraud, violations of law, or as otherwise required by law